jordicf/FRAME/doc/Orthogons.md

 $$y_{B_1}-y_{B_2} \geq \frac{h_{B_2}+h_{B_1}}{2}$$

-**Note:** the fact that STOGs can be modeled with linear constraints does not mean that the complete model is linear.
+**Note:** the fact that STROPs can be modeled with linear constraints does not mean that the complete model is linear.
 Unfortunately, some other constraints of the same model may not be linear.